bee-browser/bee/libs/jsruntime/src/semantics/README.md

 The `semantics` module reads a sequence of the flattened AST and performs:

-* Analyzing bindings and their scopes
+* Analyzing variables and their scopes
-* Computing the on-memory location of each binding
+* Computing the on-memory location of each variable
-* Inferring the type of each binding as much as possible
+* Inferring the type of each variable as much as possible
 * Generating a sequence of compile commands for each function
   * The compile commands can be processed on some kind of stack machine